-Florida, with the fourth largest economy in the United States, is a business-friendly environment made up largely of small businesses.
+Florida, with the fourth-largest economy in the United States, is a business-friendly environment made up largely of small businesses.
 Every Florida-based small business needs to consider business insurance coverages like general liability and a business owner’s policy (BOP).
-The Sunshine State also requires certain policies, such as workers’ compensation (for businesses with at least four employees) and commercial auto insurance (for businesses with a dedicated vehicle.
+The Sunshine State also requires certain policies, like workers’ compensation (for businesses with at least four employees) and commercial auto insurance (for businesses with a dedicated vehicle).

 Florida Business Insurance Requirements